 • mutual exchange with the researchers at HITS and their collaborating institutions

-• a presentation or a seminar on science communication
+• a public talk and an internal seminar on science communication

 • collect information about potential topics for own publications